-Cycling in Quebec City: rides, trails, and stops at Carrera Café
+Cycling in Quebec: rides, trails, and stops at Carrera Café

 April 25, 2026Carrera Café

-Cycling in Quebec City: rides, trails, and stops at Carrera Café
+Biking in Quebec: rides, paths, and stops at Carrera Café

-Quebec City is best explored by bike.
-From the riverside trails to the alleys of Old Quebec, every pedal stroke leads to a new discovery.
-And for a well-deserved break: the Carrera Café, right in the heart of Petit-Champlain.
+Quebec is best discovered by bike.
+From riverside paths to the alleys of Old Quebec, every pedal leads to a new discovery.
+And for a well-deserved stop: Carrera Café, right in the heart of Petit-Champlain.

-Quebec City offers over 400 km of cycling paths.
-From the shores of the St. Lawrence River to national parks, there are plenty of options for an outdoor day.
+Quebec offers more than 400 km of bike paths.
+From the banks of the Saint Lawrence to national parks, there are plenty of options for a day outdoors.

-Cycling on the Plains means cycling through history.
-A green and panoramic loop in the heart of the city, with views of the river.
+Cycling on the Plains is like crossing history.
+A green and panoramic loop in the heart of the city, with a view of the river.

 Distance